There is an option now on your profile page

 - Also, in Metal Saga, if Alpha dies more than ten times, she suffers a power failure and can't be revived... although her memory banks can be retrieved, sort of.

 - Freudian Excuse Bias Brad's reason for causing the apocalypse is because he was afraid of death and was angry at the prospect of seeing his genius being defeated by an incurable disease that he contracted.
-As a result, he wanted his intellect to remain unmatched and reduced humanity to near-extinction so as to prevent anyone else from reaching or surpassing his level.
-He died but saved himself by uploading his mind to a supercomputer Claiming that death only took a disease ridden corpse
+As a result, he wanted his intellect to remain unmatched and reduced humanity to near-extinction through his human hunts so as to prevent anyone else from reaching or surpassing his level.
+He died but saved himself by uploading his mind to a supercomputer claiming that death only took a disease ridden corpse

 - Genius Bruiser - The series has a few brainy bodybuilders, ranging from Metal Max's Mad Muscle to Metal Saga's Father Muscle.

 - Goggles Do Nothing - The Main character in almost every game has a pilot cap with goggles, but is never seen using them.